how to disvaow backlinks in google search console

 Replacing Disavow ListsGo to the Disavow Links Tool, select the property, and upload a new disavow file to replace the old one.

-By following these steps, SEOs and digital marketers can keep their disavow lists up-to-date, ensuring their backlink strategy stays effective and in line with Google’s guidelines.
+By following these steps, SEOs and digital marketers can keep their disavow lists up-to-date, ensuring their stays effective and in line with Google’s guidelines.
 For more tips on using Google Search Console, check out our guide on how to use Google Search Console.

 Toxic backlinks are those shady links that try to game the system and mess with search engine rankings.
 Thanks to Google’s Penguin and Linkspam Updates, these sneaky tactics can get your site in hot water with penalties and manual actions.
 So, what do you do?
 You figure out which links are bad news and decide if you need to disavow them using tools like Google Search Console.